-WHALTON N Check unrestricted Prevent neighbouring Assist in safeguarding Preserve the setting LPA Ref LPA name sprawl of large built-up areas towns merging into one another the countryside from encroachment and special character of historic towns Conclusion and Wear conurbation, there is a risk of 'leap- frog' development in the form of ribbon development along the B6524 to the south west, C358 to the south east and unclassified road to the east.
-There is also a risk of non- compact 'backland' development. in this direction. which is visible from some distance.
-Apart from buildings of a rural character on the south side of the village street this LPA comprises countryside.
-The high contribution to the prevention of sprawl and encroachment on the countryside outweigh the lower risk of merger.
-WN03 Whalton North East ✓ An attractive village within easy commuting distance of the Tyne and Wear conurbation, there is a risk of 'leap- frog' development in the form of ribbon development along the B6524 to the north east, C154 to the north and unclassified road to the south.
-There is also a risk of non-compact 'backland' development. ✗ There is no risk of merger with any substantial settlement in this direction. ✓ This LPA is on an open south facing slope of a prominent ridge, which is visible from some distance.
-Apart from buildings of a rural character on the north side of the village street this LPA comprises countryside. ✓ LPA WN03 High contribution to Green Belt purposes.
-The high contribution to the prevention of sprawl and encroachment on the countryside outweigh the lower risk of merger.
+WHALTON Check unrestricted Prevent neighbouring Assist in safeguarding Preserve the setting sprawl of large built-up towns merging into one the countryside from and special character of Conclusion LPA Ref LPA name areas another encroachment historic towns and Wear conurbation, in this direction. which is visible from The high contribution to there is a risk of 'leap- some distance.
+Apart the prevention of frog' development in from buildings of a rural sprawl and the form of ribbon character on the south encroachment on the development along the side of the village street countryside outweigh B6524 to the south this LPA comprises the lower risk of west, C358 to the south countryside. merger. east and unclassified road to the east.
+There is also a risk of non- compact 'backland' development.
+WN03 Whalton North ✓ An attractive village × There is no risk of ✓ This LPA is on an ✓ LPA WN03 East within easy commuting merger with any open south facing slope High contribution to distance of the Tyne substantial settlement of a prominent ridge, Green Belt purposes. and Wear conurbation, in this direction. which is visible from The high contribution to there is a risk of 'leap- some distance.
+Apart the prevention of frog' development in from buildings of a rural sprawl and the form of ribbon character on the north encroachment on the development along the side of the village street countryside outweigh B6524 to the north east, this LPA comprises the lower risk of C154 to the north and countryside. merger. unclassified road to the south.
+There is also a risk of non-compact 'backland' development.